encoreshao/elasticsearch-rails/README.md

 * A Rails initializer is added to customize the Elasticsearch client configuration
 * Seed script and example data from New York Times is added

+## [4] Upgrading Bootstrap to v4

+Adapter the Bootstrap v4 for UI

+* Build a new navbar and support all listings page
+- Build the new paginating